surajrampure/imt-decal.github.io/index.md

   - Quizzes are on **Feb.
 14, Feb.
 28, Mar.
 14, Apr.
 9 and Apr.
 30**, in class
 - Weekly homeworks, worth a total of 40 points

-A passing grade will be given to students with **75 points or more**.
+A passing grade will be given to students with **65 points or more** (note the new threshold).
 We reserve the right to change this threshold, but we would only decrease it (i.e. we will not make it any harder to pass).

 <br>